JuliaPOMDP/POMDPs.jl/docs/src/faq.md

 ```
 ## Why is my solver producing a suboptimal policy?

 There could be a number of things that are going wrong.
-If you have a discrete POMDP or MDP and you're using a solver that requires the explicit transition probabilities
-(you've implemented a `pdf` function), the first thing to try is make sure that your probability masses sum up to unity.
+If you have a discrete POMDP or MDP and you're using a solver that requires the explicit transition probabilities, the first thing to try is make sure that your probability masses sum up to unity.
 We've provide some tools in POMDPToolbox that can check this for you.
 If you have a POMDP called pomdp, you can run the checks by doing the following: